 And if it’s the ‘un-wedding’ you’re after, get creative to do whatever feels memorable to you and your partner.
 Think A Star Is Born guitar string engagement ring.
 A tear-jerker elopement story that stole our hearts with one question: “Tell me somethin’ girl, are you happy in this modern world?”

 Capture your day with a photographer or videographer

 Your wedding day is a major milestone in your life and is worth getting photographed, even if you’re not going the traditional route.
+Make sure you hire a photographer who knows what they’re doing and is clued up on the latest wedding photographs tips and tricks.
 You’ll be thankful when the excitement of your elopement turns it into a blur and you have photos to look back on to remind you of all the exceptional moments.

 Make sure your marriage is legal

 There’s no point in running away to tie the knot if you don’t actually get married!
 Do your research on making sure your marriage is sound in the eyes of the law in your respective countries.
 You can do this by contacting your local legal department.
 Make sure all your documentation is in order before your special day, prenuptial agreements included.
 In the words of the great Kanye West, “Holla, we want prenup!”.

 Pick a destination